+- (a) for vessels with a beam of less than 9.5 m, loaded with more than one tier of containers; - (b) for vessels with a beam of 9.5 m or more but less than 11 m, loaded with more than two tiers of containers; - (c) for vessels with a beam of 11 m or more but less than 15 m, loaded with more than three tiers of containers or more than three widths; - (d) for vessels with a beam of 15 m or more, loaded with more than three tiers of containers.

-- (a) with maximum 3 rows of containers and it is loaded with not more than one tier of containers beginning from the bottom of the hold; or - (b) with four or more rows of containers and it is loaded solely with not more than two tiers of containers beginning from the bottom of the hold. - Passenger vessels shall not have on board more passengers than the number authorized by the competent authorities.
-High-speed passenger vessels shall not have on board more persons than the number of available seats.
+5. Passenger vessels shall not have on board more passengers than the number authorized by the competent authorities.
+High-speed passenger vessels shall not have on board more persons than the number of available seats